oroinc/documentation/user/back-office/dashboards/widgets/recently-accessed-accounts.rst

 The Recently Accessed Accounts widget displays the list of recently accessed accounts.

 .. image:: /user/img/dashboards/recently_accessed_accounts.png
+   :alt: A sample of the Recently Accessed Accounts widget

 .. note:: For how to add widgets to the dashboard and manage them, see the relevant topics: